deamnguyen/australia/README.md

 # Prerequisite
-You need to have maven environment (mvn) and java
+You need to have maven environment (mvn)

 # Steps